The Hon. Greg Hunt MP

-Federal Member for Corangamite this investment of $703.6 million, will mean that more than 3,000 Australian patients with inoperable or metastatic hormone receptor positive breast cancer will benefit from the 1 July listing of ribociclib (Kisqali®).
+Federal Member for Corangamite Sarah Henderson said the investment of $703.6 million by the Government will mean that more than 3,000 Australian patients with inoperable or metastatic hormone receptor positive breast cancer will benefit from the 1 July listing of ribociclib (Kisqali®).

-“Hormone receptor positive tumours are the most common form of breast cancer and account for most of the deaths from the disease” Ms Henderaon said.
+“Hormone receptor positive tumours are the most common form of breast cancer and account for most of the deaths from the disease” Ms Henderson said.

 The independent Pharmaceutical Benefits Advisory Committee (PBAC) recommended the listing of Kisqali.

 The Committee is by law and in practice, independent of Government in its deliberations.
 By law the Federal Government cannot list a new medicine without a positive recommendation from this committee.

 Minister for Health Greg Hunt said since coming into Government, the Coalition has helped improve the health of Australians by subsidising approximately $9 billion worth of new medicines.

 “Unlike Labor, we are subsidising all drugs recommended by the PBAC” Ms Henderson said.

 “Labor delayed the listing of seven vital drugs – leaving important medicines out of reach for many Australian patients.”